-Fortunately the Mosaic Covenant did not disannul the Abrahamic Covenant which was 430 years before the Mosaic Covenant.
-Under the Abrahamic Covenant God promised that the children of Abraham would be as plentiful as the stars in heaven and would be justified by God through their faith and trust in Him just as Abraham had faith and trusted in God.
-God promised that these blessed descendants would come from the union of Abraham and Sarah his wife.
-Abraham being imperfect gave into the pleading of Sarah his wife who doubted the promise of God and compelled Abraham to give her a son from her bondmaid Hagar.
+Fortunately. the Mosaic Covenant did not disannul the Abrahamic Covenant, which was 430 years before the Mosaic Covenant.
+Under the Abrahamic Covenant, God promised that the children of Abraham would be as plentiful as the stars in heaven and would be justified by God through their faith and trust in Him just as Abraham had faith and trusted in Him.
+God promised that these blessed descendants would come from the union of Abraham and his wife Sarah.
+Abraham, being imperfect, gave in to the pleading of Sarah who doubted the promise of God, and compelled Abraham to give her a son from her bondmaid Hagar.
 From the union of Abraham and Hagar came Ishmael.
 Later, just as God promised, Sarah gave birth to the son of the covenant, Isaac.
 Ishmael and Isaac symbolize the two covenants of God.
-Ishmael being born out of doubt from Hagar in bondage symbolizes the Mosaic covenant.
-Isaac, born out of faith to Sarah the free woman symbolizes the Abrahamic covenant.
-The lineage of Jesus Christ through Joseph can be traced all the way back to Isaac the child of promise so that man would know that Jesus Christ is the door way to the covenant of Abraham which provides for justification through faith.
+Ishmael, being born of Hagar the bondmaid as a result of doubt, symbolizes the Mosaic covenant.
+Isaac, being born of Sarah the free woman, from faith in the promise, symbolizes the Abrahamic covenant.
+The lineage of YESHUA through Joseph can be traced all the way back to Isaac the child of promise, so that man would know that YEHSUA HAMASHIACH is the doorway to the covenant of Abraham which provides for justification through faith.

-Though God has provided salvation through the Abrahamic covenant in Jesus Christ, Jews reject Jesus as the Savior promised through scripture.
-The Jews lack of faith in Jesus Christ leaves them condemned under Mosaic Law.
-Those who have faith in Jesus Christ are considered by God to have fulfilled both covenants.
-The sacrificed life of Jesus fulfills the conditions of the Mosaic covenant and the faith in Jesus fulfills the conditions of the Abrahamic covenant.
+Though God has provided salvation through the Abrahamic covenant in YESHUA HAMASHIACH Jews reject YESHUA as the Savior promised through scripture.
+The Jews lack of faith in YESHUA leaves them condemned under Mosaic Law.
+Those who have faith in YESHUA are considered by God to have fulfilled both covenants.
+The sacrificed life of YESHUA as a lamb fulfills the conditions of the Mosaic covenant and the faith in YESHUA fulfills the conditions of the Abrahamic covenant.

-How does faith in Jesus enable wicked man to have a lasting relationship with God?
-Man finally convinced of his wickedness through being unable to keep the lowest of God’s moral law cries out to God and surrenders his attempts to self govern his own life.
-He accepts the love offering of Jesus Christ and shows this by taking up the cross of Christ every day in surrender of his life, trusting and having faith that regardless of how things may appear, he has been accepted into the family of God and with every day that he lives his Father God is saving him through a transformation of his life.
-Redeemed man believes that the Jesus, the Lamb of God, gives him access to God the father enabling him to know God intimately.
+How does faith in YESHUA enable wicked man to have a lasting relationship with God?
+Man, finally convinced of his wickedness through being unable to keep the lowest of God’s moral law cries out to God and surrenders his attempts to self-govern his life.
+He accepts the love offering of the Son of GOD and takes up his own cross every day in surrender of his life, trusting and having faith that regardless of how things may appear, he has been accepted into the family of God and with every day that he lives he trusts that his Father God is saving him through a transformation of his life.
+Redeemed man believes that YEHSUA, the Lamb of God, gives him access to God the father enabling him to know God intimately.
 This intimacy with God will allow man through the power of a born again spirit to understand the perfect intent of the law even the mind of God so that man can live righteously and holy.
 The Mosaic Law was never intended to do this nor could it.
 Taken from the Commentary Critical and Explanatory of the Whole Bible this quote expresses what I am saying very well, “No literal precepts could fully comprehend the wide range of holiness which LOVE, the work of the Holy Spirit, under the Gospel, suggests to the believer’s heart instinctively from the word understood in its deep spirituality.”
-This quote speaks of the excellency of the spirit through Christ and the Holy Spirit in the administration of the Abrahamic Covenant also called the New Covenant in comparison to the administration of the law under Mosaic Covenant.
+This quote speaks of the excellency of the spirit through Christ and the Holy Spirit in the administration of the Abrahamic Covenant in comparison to the administration of the law under Mosaic Covenant.

 There are those that believe that the law under the Mosaic covenant, even after being shown to be inferior to life in the spirit, still has a place under the administration of the Abrahamic Covenant.
-This influence comes from the promotion of Judaism by Jews who have not embraced the fullness of the grace provided through the Savior Jesus Christ.
-As it was in the days of the early church, so is it today.
-We see this in the obstinate minds of the Scribes and Pharisees as they tried to condemn the spirituality of Jesus Christ by accusing His actions that appeared to them to violate the Mosaic Law.
-We also see this conflict between the liberty of the spirit and the bondage of Mosaic Law in the ministry of the apostles after the ascension of Jesus.
-Jesus taught that ALL the law and the prophets hung on LOVE as in Matthew 22:34-40,
+This influence comes from the promotion of Judaism by Jews who had not embraced the fullness of grace provided through Christ the Savior in the days of the early church.
+It is the same today.
+We saw this in the obstinate minds of the Scribes and Pharisees as they tried to condemn the spirituality of YESHUA HAMASHIACH by accusing His actions that appeared to them to violate the Mosaic Law.
+We also saw this conflict between the liberty of the spirit and the bondage of Mosaic Law in the ministry of the apostles after the ascension of YESHUA.
+YEHSUA taught that ALL the law and the prophets hung on LOVE as in Matthew 22:34-40,

 This is huge.
 You who are attempting to keep Mosaic Law remember that you are a debtor to do it ALL.
 If you ascribe any merit to your standing with God due to your being circumcised, abstaining from meats, or observance of a day, then Christ is of no profit to you.
 Paul says, you frustrate the grace given you by Christ.
 A little leaven ruins the whole loaf.